rveciana/rveciana.github.io/_posts/svelte/2020-08-05-svelte-konva-mapping.md

 title:  "Mapping with Svelte and Konva"
 date:   2020-08-05
 categories: svelte
-teaser: xpath-svelte1.png
+teaser: svelte-konva.png
 tags: [konva]
+thumbnail: /images/svelte/svelte-konva-mapping/twitter.png
+twitter-card: summary
 ---

-After some attempts [mapping with Svelte][[svelte_mapping]], I missed using canvas instead of SVG.
+After some attempts [mapping with Svelte][svelte_mapping], I missed using canvas instead of SVG.
 SVG has the advantage that integrates very well with Svelte, since it's an XML and the nodes can be managed as if they were HTML.
 On the other hand, Canvas is more efficient, but it has to be generated entirely with JavaScript.

-At the same time, I found [Konva][https://konvajs.org/], a promising library to draw Canvas elements and make them interactive in an easy way.
+At the same time, I found [Konva][konva], a promising library to draw Canvas elements and make them interactive in an easy way.
 It allows animations, Drag and Drop, actions, filters, etc. so it's possible to do the same things as in SVG.
 I didn't find any example of Konva for drawing maps, so here we'll find a declarative way to do it, using Svelte.

 Using Konva with Svelte
 =======================